Enhancing NDC Investability

 Explore innovative financing mechanisms

 Enhancement, measurement and monetization can apply across multiple areas of the NDC.
 For instance, the Resilience Monetization and Credits Initiative (RMCI) is designed to innovate climate-resilience financing, aligning closely with the Paris Agreement’s Global Goal on Adaptation.
 The RMCI proposes a novel approach by introducing resilience credits as an asset class that mobilizes public and private capital to deliver tangible resilience improvements to communities most vulnerable to climate impacts.
-This concept not only aims to bridge the significant gap in available climate adaptation finance but also ensures equitable benefit-sharing among stakeholders, thereby supporting the Paris Agreement’s objectives to foster resilience and lower the impacts of climate-related hazards.
+This concept note not only aims to bridge the significant gap in available climate adaptation finance but also ensures equitable benefit-sharing among stakeholders, thereby supporting the Paris Agreement’s objectives to foster resilience and lower the impacts of climate-related hazards.

 Tailor support to project proponents